Your marriage is over. The divorce is in the works. You’ve been living apart from your soon-to-be ex-spouse for several months.

 Ms. Lucas says that men who rush too quickly into dating are setting themselves up for failure.
 About half of newly divorced men hope to remarry, but women will not seriously consider men who begin dating before their divorce is finalized.
 Moreover, she asserts, a woman who is willing to date a still-married man is not a good contender for forming a stable relationship.

-As North Carolina family law attorneys, we feel it’s also necessary to throw an additional note of caution into the mix.
+As North Carolina divorce attorneys, we feel it’s also necessary to throw an additional note of caution into the mix.
 Divorce from bed and board, which is North Carolina’s version of fault-based divorce, only permits a handful of grounds—but one of those reasons is adultery.
 If your divorce is at all contentious, and if you begin a sexual relationship with someone else before your divorce is final, your spouse may try to withdraw assent to a no-fault divorce and re-file for a divorce from bed and board on the grounds of adultery.

 In some circumstances, a fault-based divorce may give your spouse leverage on alimony, child custody, and child support decisions.
 The best way to avert a situation like this?
 Avoid temptation, and stay out of the dating pool until your divorce is final.